To get ready for the game, you need 3 things:

 You can improve your chances by rolling with advantage.
 That means you roll multiple dice, and take the highest number.

 You roll with advantage when you use a talent relevant to the task you’re attempting.
-If you want to use multiple relevant talents - roll an extra die for each one, up to the maximum of 4 (for example, use “Deception” talent to roll with advantage when attempting to lie to someone).
+If you want to use multiple relevant talents - roll an extra die for each one, up to the maximum of 4.

 To roll the dice on our discord server, type following commands in the chat: